-The point of this work is thus to expose new ideas, new directions in the field of computing.
-While EEXIST feels like a very different approach to computation and control, it is not a randomly-conceived architecture.
-It has been deliberately designed, based on lessons learned and observations of the real world.
-Successful application of the system to a variety of problems is therefore interesting beyond the solutions themselves.
-It is more the fact that a seemingly unusual architecture, which is so difficult to imagine controlling, can in fact perform these algorithms.
+The point of this work is to expose new ideas, new directions in the field of computing.
+EEXIST feels like a very different approach to computation and control.
+Moreover, it is not a randomly-conceived architecture, but rather one that has been deliberately designed based on lessons learned and observations of the real world.
+Successful application of the system to a variety of problems is interesting beyond the solutions to those problems themselves.
+It is more the fact that such an unusual architecture, which is so difficult to imagine controlling, can in fact perform these algorithms.
 This is an important point to remember throughout: it is not the solutions themselves that are intriguing, it is the challenge of understanding the system at large that is the main focus of this research.